XcodesOrg/XcodesApp/DECISIONS.md

 Here are the descriptions of these terms from [Apple's Style Guide](https://books.apple.com/ca/book/apple-style-guide/id1161855204):

 > active: Use to refer to the app or window currently being used.
 Preferred to in front.
 > default: OK to use to describe the state of settings before the user changes them.
-See also preset
+See also preset.
 > preset: Use to refer to a group of customized settings an app provides or the user saves for reuse.
-> select: Use select, not choose, to refer to the action users perform when they select among multiple objects
+> select: Use select, not choose, to refer to the action users perform when they select among multiple objects.

 Xcodes.app has this same functionality as xcodes, which still uses `xcode-select` under the hood, but because the main UI is a list of selectable rows, there _may_ be some ambiguity about the meaning of "selected".
 "Default" has a less clear connection to `xcode-select`'s name, but does accurately describe the behaviour that results.
 In Xcode 11 Launch Services also uses the selected Xcode version when opening a (GUI) developer tool bundled with Xcode, like Instruments.
 We could also try to follow Apple's lead by using the term "active" from the `xcode-select` man pages and notarization documentation.
 According to the style guide "active" already has a clear meaning in a GUI context.